-For an individual lemon to grow from a blossom into a ripe, juicy, and ready-to-pick lemon can take anywhere from 5 months to a year.
-The variance in time can be explained by varietal variance, climatic variance, and water availability, or a combination thereof.
-The more optimal the environmental conditions are for the lemon tree, the sooner the fruit will reach ripeness, however expect that the process will still take several months.
+The time it takes for an individual lemon to mature from a blossom into a ripe and ready-to-pick lemon can take anywhere from 5 months to a year.
+The variance in time can be explained by varietal variance, climatic circumstances, water availability, or a combination thereof.
+The more optimal the environmental conditions are, the sooner the fruit will reach maturity, however expect that the process will still take several months.

-As a lemon grows, it remains green for a majority of the process.
+As a lemon grows, it remains green for quite a while.
 A lemon is ready to pick from the tree once the green hue transforms into a full and rich yellow coloring.
-To pick the lemon, just twist and pull the fruit away from the tree.
+To pick the lemon, twist and pull the fruit away from the tree.
 If the lemon is ripe, it should separate from the tree fairly easily, and is ready to be enjoyed.

-While the temptation can be significant, it is important that you employ patience and refrain from picking your lemons from the tree too early, as a lemon reaches its optimal and sweetest flavor while ripening on the tree.
-If you pick your lemons even just a few days too early, they will likely reach ripeness if kept at room temperature on the counter, but their flavor may still be compromised.
-If you pick your lemons over week too early, the lemons may not reach ripeness before they start to dry and spoil.
+While the temptation can be significant, it is important to employ patience and refrain from picking your lemons too early, as a lemon reaches its optimal and sweetest flavor while ripening on the tree.
+If you pick your lemons a few days early, they will likely reach ripeness if kept at room temperature on the counter.
+If you pick your lemons over a week or more too early, the lemons may not reach ripeness before they start to dry and spoil.

 Is a lemon tree ever too old to bear fruit?